 Dr Michael Douglas-Scott

-Flights (Euro Traveller) with British Airways (Airbus 320); a vaporetto pass; travel between the hotel and Venice Airport by water-taxi; luggage porterage between the hotel and Venice airport; hotel accommodation as described below; breakfasts; 3 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer.
+Flights (Euro Traveller) with British Airways (Airbus 320); a vaporetto (water-bus) pass; travel between the hotel and Venice Airport by water-taxi; luggage porterage between the hotel and Venice airport; hotel accommodation as described below; breakfasts and 3 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guide.

-Hotel Palazzo Sant’Angelo, Venice: a 4-star hotel in an excellent location on the Grand Canal near Campo Sant’Angelo and the Rialto Bridge.
+Hotel Palazzo Sant’Angelo, Venice: 4-star hotel in an excellent location on the Grand Canal near Campo Sant’Angelo and the Rialto Bridge.
+Single rooms are doubles for sole use.

 The nature of Venice means that the city is more often than not traversed on foot.
 Although part of her charm, there is a lot of walking along the flat and up and down bridges; standing around in museums and palaces is also unavoidable.
 The tour should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 Fitness is essential.